 Employees are your company’s greatest asset – they’re your competitive advantage.
+Placing a high value on your employee hiring process is invaluable to your business and employees.
 You want to attract and retain the best, provide them with encouragement, stimulus, and make them feel that they are an integral part of your company’s mission.

 Making the right hire, at the right time, can potentially save you $5,000 per new employee.
 Experts state that replacing an employee amounts to 500 times their hourly rate.
 For example, a $10 per hour employee costs $5,000 to replace.